How FQHCs leverage innovative tech to improve systems & processes

 Value Based Care

 What do you know about your FQHC's patients when they walk through the door?
-How are you reaching patients in the community who aren’t showing up to your center?
+How are you reaching and tracking patients in the community who aren’t showing up to your center?

 While many health centers are heavily focused on serving each individual patient and providing quality care based on that individual’s specific needs, the role of an FQHC is actually much larger, and more important.
 FQHCs have a responsibility to the community, which requires them to take a population-level approach to care.